 Karl Strauss Brewing Company, Sorrento Valley

-There's construction going on all around this location which makes it harder than usual to figure out where you are going.
-Trust your GPS, look for the one small Karl sign on the street and park in the large parking lot between two office buildings.
-Look along the back edge of the parking lot and you'll see a wooden arch gateway that leads down a gravelly path (for now, flanked by construction fences).
+This area is a bit confusing, so trust your GPS, look for the one small Karl sign on the street and park in the large parking lot between two office buildings.
+Look along the back edge of the parking lot and you'll see a wooden arch gateway that leads down a gravelly path.
+It won’t seem like it at first, but you are going the right way.

 I was surprised to turn the corner and see a large, beautiful pond and landscaped garden (including a sweet waterfall!) that is the "front yard" of the almost-Swiss-Alps-looking low, long wooden building that houses the brew pub.
 There's a nice patio and the big windows open up over the pond.
 A few koi drift slowly in the shallow water.
 It’s a lovely spot.